Tuesday, November 25, 2025

 On the surreal experiences of real estate

-Expecting at best a sparse response, I got instead a torrent of emails, texts, and VM's from the cybersphere, some copying both me and their recommended (and even beloved) real estate guru, who of course now have me in their "How can I help you" sights.
+I was considering a home purchase.
+Faced with the prospect of attending cattle calls at open houses looking for a residence promoted me to seek some referrals from my friends here in San Diego.
+Expecting at best a sparse response, I got instead a torrent of emails, texts, and VM's, some copying both me and their recommended (and even beloved) real estate guru, who of course now had me in their "How can I help you" sights.
 I've become a "prospect".
-Precisely the outcome I was hoping to avoid.
-Now I feel saddled with an obligation to acknowledge all these efforts and perhaps return a call or two, just to avoid coming across as a lout.
+Precisely an outcome I was hoping to avoid.

 There is perhaps no industry this side of arms-dealing that typifies better in my mind the epicenter of rapacious, ethics-free materialism, gross ecological indifference and byzantine legalistic obfuscation than real estate.
 It is so irredeemably infused with an ethos of gratuitous hype, unctuous pandering and mind-numbing data dumps that I can scarcely stand hearing the term.
 Every time I hear people talking real estate there is a blizzard of statistical and financial terms being tossed on the table like chips in a game of poker.
 And I can't be the only one thinking that when we reduce the sacred landscape to parcels of real estate we deepen out alienation.